fflorent/firebug_vimrc/README.md

 Introduction
 ------------

-This .vimrc_fb file is my personal vimrc file I use to edit the Firebug's code.
+This .vimrc\_fb file is my personal vimrc file I use to edit the code of Firebug.

 How to use it
 -------------